An Idaho woman sues her fertility doctor, says he used his own sperm to impregnate her 34 years ago

 “I know people are very happy,” Claypool said of his past patients.
 “But this is the first I’ve heard of anything in 40 years.”

 A number of cases of “fertility fraud” have arisen as online DNA services have proliferated.
-Last year, a an Indiana fertility specialist who secretly fathered at least 94 children while inseminating patients.
+Last year, a New York Times story said more than 50 U.S. fertility doctors had been accused of fraud related to donated sperm, and a Netflix documentary focused on an Indiana fertility specialist who secretly fathered at least 94 children while inseminating patients.

 A Colorado jury awarded nearly $9 million to three families who accused a fertility doctor of using his own sperm to inseminate mothers who requested anonymous donors.